Do you often find yourself wondering how to pray, especially when you’re at your wit’s end? Learn how to pray when you don’t know how to pray.

 This doxology is an excellent example of how we should end our prayers – just as we begin them.
 With praise.

-I sometimes find myself praying to God as if he is a genie in a lamp instead of spending time with my Heavenly Father who is so incredibly deserving of my praise.
-Starting and ending my prayers with praise keeps my heart in the right place.
+Maybe you find yourself praying to God as if he is a genie in a lamp instead of spending time with your Heavenly Father who is so incredibly deserving of your praise.
+Starting and ending your prayers with praise keeps your heart in the right place.

 Defined as “so be it,” Amen is a declaration of truth.
 Declare all these things, in Jesus’ name, so our Father will be glorified (John 14:13).

-Now, drop the Birthday Cake Oreo and go get your prayer on.
+Now, put that Birthday Cake Oreo back in your secret snack spot and go get your prayer on.